VS2412/GUARDIA--core/README.md

 - Based on GPS activity density, historical data, and reviews
 - Helps tourists make informed travel decisions

+### Authority Dashboard

+The Authority Dashboard is a dedicated web-based interface designed for government officials and authorized personnel to monitor, verify, and respond to tourist activity in real time.

+Built using **React (Vite)**, the dashboard connects securely to the central backend and serves as the operational control layer of the system.

+**Core Responsibilities:**
+- Secure login and role-based access for authorities
+- KYC verification and approval workflow
+- QR code scanning and instant tourist identity validation
+- Real-time visualization of tourist locations on an interactive map
+- Monitoring and handling of SOS alerts with priority routing
+- Incident management and response coordination
+- Tourist density overview to identify high-risk or overcrowded areas

+The dashboard enables authorities to respond quickly to emergencies, reduce manual verification overhead, and maintain situational awareness across regions.
+By centralizing tourist data, SOS alerts, and safety insights, it ensures faster decision-making and improved coordination during critical events.

 ### Low Connectivity Support
 - Hardware-assisted mesh / peer-to-peer network
 - Offline SOS triggering and relay